What is Organic Wheatgrass?

 Blood Sugar Regulation

 Increased blood sugar levels can result in serious complications like vision problems, nerve damage and skin infections.
 Some of its symptoms are fatigue, headaches and thirst.
 According to some studies, wheatgrass can help maintain healthy blood sugar levels and also benefit people with diabetes.
-A study carried in 2014 found that it could increase insulin levels, which helps lower blood glucose (x).
+A study conducted in 2014 found that it could increase insulin levels, which helps lower blood glucose (x).
 It can also help lower the side effects associated with diabetes.

 Wheatgrass for Acne